Hitstar53/Code-Red/README.md

 - floating button  ->  random spot button activates
 - Meeting Level  -> coordinates to be deciphered and time to be changed in order to proceed
 - Crossword level -> find words & password is first letters arranged in order
-- Fix-Code Level -> fix the code get text code editor API
+- Fix-Code Level -> fix the code get text code editor API (CodeMirror)
 - ......
 - final level -> bomb diffusion